ioanmeri/drupal-app/readme.md

 ### Contextual Filters with Views
-_The designer must appear in the left column of a project_
+_The designer of a project must appear in the left column of a project_

 * Add Designer field in Project Content Type
 * Create a Block View: Side Info View